wikimedia/ws-export/README.md

 What is Wikisource Export?
 ==========================

-Wikisource export is a tool for exporting Wikisource page in many format like opds.
+Wikisource export is a tool for exporting Wikisource page in many format like epub, odt or xhtml.
+The documentation can be found here : http://wikisource.org/wiki/Wikisource:WSexport

 Installation
 ============

-You have only to download the files and use it in a web server with PHP 5.3 or more with XPath.
+You have only to download the files and use it with PHP 5.3 or more and for ODT export with XLS.

 Composition
 ===========